 Exceptions would be high-traffic/volume areas or places with sensitive environments.
 These places should be clearly marked.

-This isn’t an illegal activity but stop by a local ranger station to get advice on the best places to camp, and arrive during daylight so you can see where you are going.
+Car Camping on BLM land isn’t an illegal activity but stop by a local ranger station to get advice on the best places to camp.
+We also recommend arriving during daylight so you can see where you are going.

-You can find BLM land may ways, but this Public Lands app clearly shows the difference between land and what government entity owns it.
+You can find BLM land in many ways, but this Public Lands app clearly shows the difference between land and what government entity owns it.